Local contact homology and applications: Introduction

+Theorem~\ref{main} has numerous applications concerning global properties of Reeb dynamics, out of which we emphasize Theorem~\ref{inf_orbits} and its Corollary~\ref{corGM} generalizing a celebrated theorem of Gromoll and Meyer~\cite{GM}.
+Other applications are Theorem~\ref{grate} which provides a criterion to get infinitely many closed orbits in terms of growth rates, Theorem~\ref{thm:mec} generalizing resonance relations obtained by Ginzburg and Kerman~\cite{GK} to degenerate contact forms, Theorem~\ref{thm: hyperbolic1}, its Corollary~\ref{cor:spheres} and Theorem~\ref{thm: hyperbolic2} which exploit local contact homology to obtain criteria for existence of non-hyperbolic orbits.

+It is the result of joint work of Viktor Ginzburg, Doris Hein and the authors~\cite{ghhm} that the arguments used in the proof of the Conley conjecture~\cite{Gi} can be brought to the realm of Reeb flows through local contact homology to deduce the existence of two periodic orbits for Reeb flows on the tight $3$-sphere, a result independently obtained by Cristofaro-Gardiner and Hutchings~\cite{CGH}.

-The proof is given in Section~\ref{proof:main} and is based on two main building blocks.
-The first one is Proposition~\ref{est_lch_prop} establishing that the rank of the local contact homology of an isolated periodic orbit is less or equal than the rank of the local Floer homology of its return map.
-The second one is the main result in \cite{GG} that implies the existence of a uniform bound for the rank of local Floer homology of admissible iterations of an isolated periodic point of a Hamiltonian diffeomorphism.
+Theorem~\ref{main} is based on two main building blocks.
+The first is Proposition~\ref{est_lch_prop} establishing that the rank of local contact homology of an isolated periodic orbit is less than or equal to the rank of the local Floer homology of the associated local return map.
+The second is the main result of~\cite{GG} giving a uniform bound for the rank of local Floer homology of admissible iterations.
+It should be mentioned that we prove a significantly stronger statement than Theorem~\ref{main}: if the isolated orbit $\gamma$ has multiplicity $m$ then $\Z_m := \Z/m\Z$ acts by chain maps on the chain complex of local Floer homology of the local return map, and local contact homology turns out to be isomorphic to the homology of the subcomplex of $\Z_m$-invariant chains.

+Theorem~\ref{main} and its applications rely on the interplay between local and linearized contact homologies.
+The definitions of both homologies encounter well-known transversality problems.
+Hence, Theorem~\ref{main} and its dynamical applications, and also the results from~\cite{ghhm}, are conditional on completion of foundational work by Hofer, Wysocki and Zehnder~\cite{HWZ1,HWZ2,HWZ3} setting up the analytical stage where the relations between local and linearized contact homologies can be studied.